tlienart/FranklinTemplates.jl/README.md

 1. in `FranklinTemplates/docs/thumb` add a screenshot of your template in `png` format with **exactly** an 850x850 dimension
 1. in `FranklinTemplates/docs/index_head.html` add a CSS block following the other examples

-To locally see changes quickly, use [Changing a single template](#user-content-changing-a-single-template].
+To locally see changes quickly, use [Changing a single template](#user-content-changing-a-single-template).
 To change all templates at the same time, use [Changing multiple templates](#user-content-changing-multiple-templates).

 ### Changing a single template